Kameleon21/Caffe-page/README.md

 ## Description

-This is a simple web page project for a cafe.
-The project was built using webpack and includes HTML, CSS, and JavaScript files.
+This is a simple website for a Cafe, here I was learning to use Webpack and break my projects into modules, which is good long-term with cond maintainability and stability.

 ## Technology Used